Rainbow-Dreamer/Ideal-Piano/User Manuals/English/User Instructions (Read me first!).md

+## How do I show the corresponding note names on piano keys?

+Change the parameter `show_note_name_on_piano_key` to `True` to display the corresponding note names on piano keys.
+The default is to show the note name of each white key, you can also change `show_only_start_note_name` to `True` to show only the keys with C as the note name.

+## How do I display the details of current chord?

+Ideal Piano can display detailed information about the chord that is currently playing, including the root note, chord type, inversions, omissions, altered notes, voicings, etc. Change the parameter `show_chord_details` to `True` to display the details of the chord that is currently playing.

+## How do I display the key that is currently playing?

+Change `show_current_detect_key` to `True` to display the key that is currently playing.
+There are currently 3 key analysis algorithms to choose from, set the value of `current_detect_key_algorithm` to 0, 1, or 2.
+The default 3rd algorithm is suitable for analyzing MIDI files with modulations.
+This algorithm analyzes the whole piece before displaying it, so it cannot be used for real-time performance.
+If you want to display current key while playing in real time, you can choose the 1st and 2nd algorithm to determine the keys.
+Both algorithms analyze the keys in real time, but are not as accurate as the 3rd algorithm.

 ## Is there a compatible version for Linux and macOS?

 There are Linux and macOS compatible versions, you can download at the [release page](https://github.com/Rainbow-Dreamer/Ideal-Piano/releases/latest) of Ideal Piano on github.
 For the installation of Linux and macOS versions, here are the instructions.